LighghtEeloo/flow.er/flow_vase/flow_acc/memo.md

 `shuttle` returns the obj in the corresponding relative position.

-`move` alters the node position by the corresponding relative position, within a single node.
+`migrate` alters the node position by the corresponding relative position, within a single node.

-`move_iter` alters the node position by the corresponding relative position, iteratively within the flow.
+`migrate_iter` alters the node position by the corresponding relative position, iteratively within the flow.

 ## Vessel